Could cutting wheat from your diet unlock your health & energy?

 4. Better Digestion

-We’ve been sold the fuzzy logic that wheat, and especially whole-wheat or whole-grain foods are great for our digestive system – because they contain fibre.
+We’ve been sold the fuzzy logic that wheat and especially whole-wheat or whole-grain foods are great for our digestive system – because they contain fiber.

 The reality is, this is a wolf in lambs clothing.